Scoan5/System-Setup-Automation-Script/README.md

 - [Script Execution 2](screenshots/Script-Run-2.gif)
 - [Script Execution 3](screenshots/Script-Run-3.gif)

+# Future Upgrade

+Here are other ways for me to update this project.

+- Add error handling and logging.
+- Monthly version checks.
+- Custom new username for user to create.
+- Alternate script for Debian-based users.
+(Ex: Ubuntu)

 # License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.